nh-server/switch-guide/docs/faq.md

 We also cannot know if Nintendo decides to look for something in the logs and ban people in retrospect.
 They have also shown to expand their telemetry options with every other firmware update.

-!!!tip "Currently all bans have been for very obvious and intrusive actions, specifically:"
+!!! warning "Currently all bans have been for very obvious and intrusive actions, specifically:"
     - Developers using their unique Switch data to poke and reverse-engineer Nintendos Server responses
     - People pirating games and using them online
     - People changing their profile pictures to custom pictures